grievans/cs326-final-vav/docs/final.md

 * Updating of documentation for Database and API sections for final version
 * Creation of URL Routes/Mappings and Authentication documentation
 * Added details about "innovative idea" to Overview section of documentation
+* Added some more details to the UI section
+* Wrote Conclusion section

 Joseph Yang
 * Modified wireframe design